Delhi violence: Body of IB Officer Ankit Sharma found in Chand Bagh

 New Delhi, Feb 26: A body of an Intelligence Bureau (IB) Officer, Ankit Sharma found in North East district's Chand Bagh area on Wednesday.

 Reportedly, Sharma died during the ongoing violence in Northeast Delhi which started on Sunday evening.
 His body was recovered from a drain today.
+He was the Security Assistant in IB.

 On Tuesday when Sharma was returning home in the evening he was allegedly attacked by a mob on the Chand Bagh bridge and beaten to death and his body was later dumped into a drain, according to officials.